-Download a brief summary that explains The Challenge including partners and funders.
+Download a brief summary that explains The Challenge and how to join.

 Having a green revolving fund ensures that an institution will always have a source of financing for sustainability projects, thereby building in a system for ongoing savings.
 For example, if money allocated to further sustainability efforts is spent on a one-time project, there are no additional benefits beyond that one improvement.
 However, those same funds could instead be used to create a GRF, which then lends the money to the project.
 This process not only accomplishes the original goal, but also captures the continued fiscal savings and makes them available to lend to new efficiency projects.